alexanderross/api_client_bulk_loader/README.md

 *But what if my relation is a has_one!?*

 in addition to `bulk_load`, there is `bulk_load_has_one`.
 This accepts the same arguments of the previous, but simply calls .first on the returned association. woooo

+#### FAncy MAGicKs
+A bulk-load-association-enabled client model will do two things differently when using this gem.
+1) On initialization, for it's autoloaded associations, it will push the needed id's for that association onto to loading queue.

+2) When any object who's association is autoloaded actually calls that association, all queued id's for said association are bundled together and called.
+This means that if another object with the same association has that association hit after the first object, there is no second call to the service, as that object's associated objects have already been fetched and are sitting in the temporary bulk fetch store.